Cuban-born, Zaldívar lives and works in the United States.

-Zaldívar started his film career as a sound editor and designer, his work can be heard in Academy Nominated films such as Ang Lee's "Sense and Sensibility;" "On the ropes" and on HBO’s America Undercover, for which he garnered an Emmy nomination.
+• started his film career as a sound editor and designer, and worked in Academy Nominated films such as Ang Lee's "Sense and Sensibility;" "On the ropes" and on HBO’s America Undercover, for which he garnered an Emmy nomination.

 Unique traits: Ask me a question and I'll tell you no lies.

-Film (Comedy, Family and Short) Director, Producer, Writer, Editor Journey of a young transgender woman as she sets out to meet her amnesic mother for the first time as a woman.
+Film by Phonograph Films LLC/ Juan Carlos Zaldivar (Comedy, Family and Short) Director, Producer, Writer, Editor Journey of a young transgender woman as she sets out to meet her amnesiac mother presenting female for the first time.

 Buena Vista Social Club: Adios